How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Developing realistic expectations

-Even with the best hip or knee prosthesis the body needs time to adjust.
+Even with the best hip or knee replacement, the body needs time to adapt.

-Patients who understand this experience their recovery as more positive and motivating.
+Patients who understand this experience their recovery more positively and with greater motivation.

 The treating physician should transparently discuss realistic goals – e.g., when stair climbing will be possible again or when driving will be allowed.